suit-wg/architecture/draft-ietf-suit-architecture.md

 # Securing Firmware Updates {#securing}

-Using firmware updates to fix vulnerabilities in devices is important but securing this update mechanism is equally important since security problems are exacerbated.
+Using firmware updates to fix vulnerabilities in devices is important but securing this update mechanism is equally important since security problems are exacerbated by the update mechanism: update is essentially authorized remote code execution, so any security problems in the update process expose that remote code execution system.
 Failure to secure the firmware update process will help attackers to take control over devices.

 End-to-end security mechanisms are used to protect the firmware image and the manifest.
 The following assumptions are made to allow